 A set (that is part of a vector space) is called convex iff for any two points in that set, the line segment which connects both points is a subset of .

-The condition that is part of a vector space is missing in the book, but it is key – as far as I know, being part of a vector space is the most general way of demanding that a line between two points even exists.
+The condition that is part of a vector space is missing in the book, but it is key to guarantee that a line between two points exists.
 Convexity cannot be defined for mere topological spaces, or even metric spaces.
 In our case, all of our sets will live in for some .

 Conversely, every regular filled polygon with corners is convex.
 The circle is not convex (no two points have a line segment which is contained in the circle), but the disc (filled circle) is convex.
 The disc with an arbitrary set of points on its boundary (i.e. the circle) taken out remains convex.
 The disc with any other point taken out is not convex, neither is the disc with any additional point added.
 You get the idea.
 (To be precise on the last one, the mathematical description of the disc is , so there is no way to add a single point that somehow touches the boundary.)